ryangray/quickfont/README.md

 You can access the extended mode characters here just like you do in view mode as described above.

+The keys in edit mode are:

+    Key            Function

+    Shift+2        Toggle caps lock
+    Shift+0        Backspace delete
+    Shift+Symbol   Enter a one-keypress extended mode to get the characters Shift      [ ] ~| \ { } and copyright by then pressing y u a s d f g or p

 ## Loading